xia-mc/PyFastUtil/README.md

 - [cpp-TimSort](https://github.com/timsort/cpp-TimSort): A C++ implementation of the TimSort algorithm, licensed under the [MIT License](https://github.com/timsort/cpp-TimSort/blob/master/LICENSE).

 Special thanks to the contributors of these open-source projects!

+The "mascot" image is provided by the artist [kokola](https://x.com/kokola10032) and is used with permission.
+You can find the original image on [X](https://x.com/kokola10032/status/1812480707643506704).